zabbix/zabbix/templates/cloud/AWS/aws_http/README.md

 ## Tested versions

 This template has been tested on:
-- AWS Backup vault service
+- AWS Backup Vault service

 ## Configuration